About the campaign

 - Sharing the campaign materials with others.

-There will be other activities planned every Wednesday throughout March:
+There were activities planned every Wednesday throughout March:

 - Wednesday 1 March – Start of lobby month and online roundtable